-The First Nations Language Readers Series is ongoing.
+Our First Nations Language Readers Series is ongoing.
 Our goal is to publish books on all of Canada's sixty-plus Indigenous languages.

 The Oskana Series in Poetry and Poetics publishes contemporary poetry and essays on poetry's cultural role.
 The series is still expanding and open to all genres of poetry.

 When considering manuscripts, we look at both the subject of the book and the quality of the writing.
-With a mission to "save the humanities from itself," we are looking not only for top-notch scholarship, but also for writing that can be understood by non-specialists.
+With a mission to "save the humanities from itself," we are looking not only for top-notch scholarship but also for writing that can be understood by non-specialists.

 Submitting a Proposal

 Refer to the tabs below for guidelines on the submisson of scholarly and non-fiction manuscripts as well as information about the review process and contracts.
-For guidelines on submission of poetry manuscripts, please visit the Oskana Series page.
+For guidelines on the submission of poetry manuscripts, please visit the Oskana Series page.

 SUBMITTING A MANUSCRIPT FOR CONSIDERATION